Political Activity on Campus

 Despite statutory restrictions, the law does permit certain political activity to occur on our campuses.
 The District or colleges may do the following:

-• Allow organizations to use college facilities in the same manner as it would other non-political organizations.
+• Allow political organizations to use college facilities in the same manner as it would other non-political organizations.
 Typically, this must be in accordance with applicable regulations regarding the use of college facilities and solicitors’ use of common areas on the campus.

-• Rent or lease buildings to “partisan and ballot measure groups on the same basis and conditions as other groups who are permitted” to use those facilities;
+• Rent or lease buildings to “partisan and ballot measure groups on the same basis and conditions as other groups who are permitted” to use those facilities.

 • Host nonpartisan forums and public candidate debates “for the purpose of educating voters about issues or candidates;” for contested candidate debates, however, “there must be at least two candidates invited,” the debate may not promote one candidate over the other, and “viewpoint neutral objective criteria” must be used to determine which candidates may participate.